dallasfoley/progress-tracker-frontend/README.md

 ## Auth

 We utilize JWTs stored in cookies passed back and forth from client to server.
-When the user logs in or signs-up through a form, the request is sent to the java backend
+When the user logs in or signs up through a form, the request is sent through a Next.js server action to the Java backend, which makes a call to the database through a database connection manager to verify the given credentials.
+If successful, the Java backend will send back a successful response to the browser containing the user info, a cookie containing the access token and a cookie containing a refresh token and its .

+Before I get any further, let me explain server actions and server functions which are critical in managing our cookies we store our users' data, access tokens and refresh tokens.
+A Server Function is an asynchronous function that runs on the server.
+They can be called from client through a network request, which is why they must be asynchronous.

+## Optimizations